Evavic44/learn-java/notes/OOP.md

 ### Example:

-Suppose a program deals with motor vehicles like cars, trucks, and motorcycles, the program could use a class named `Vehicle` to keep represent all types of vehicles.
+Suppose a program deals with motor vehicles like cars, trucks, and motorcycles, the program could use a class named `Vehicle` to represent all types of vehicles.

 ```java
 Vehicles